goblint/analyzer/docs/sas21-artifact-description.md

 ## Extension

-Goblint is a general framework for Abstract Interpretation and has been used to implement a wide variety of analyses.
-For extending with some entirely different analysis, one can use `analyses/constants.ml` as a jumping-off point showing how to specify an analysis in the framework.
+**Goblint is a general framework for Abstract Interpretation and has been used to implement a wide variety of analyses.
+For extending Goblint with some entirely different analysis, one can use `analyses/constants.ml` as a jumping-off point showing how to specify an analysis in the framework.**

 The following description is about how to more specifically extend one of the analyses presented in the paper at hand.
 ### Implementation of Analyses in the Paper